-Sometimes you may not be able to find air tool oil for your air tools, and so will need other lubricants, substitutes, that you can use instead.
+Sometimes you may not be able to find air tool oil for your air tools, so you will need other lubricants, or substitutes, that you can use instead.
 This article will provide you with all the relevant information on air tool oil substitutes, alternatives and key considerations.

 Table of Contents